-2013 German Wine and Beer Festivals in Germany
+2014 German Wine and Beer Festivals in Germany:

 For connoisseurs of wine and beer, spring and summer are fantastic times to be in Germany.
 From Berlin to the Rhineland, there is a great choice of festivals to attend, depending on whether you prefer to conduct your wine-tasting in one of the small towns along the Mosel or in Rudesheim on the Rhine or at wine festivals in the larger towns like Stuttgart, Hamburg, Mainz, Frankfurt or Aachen.
-And then there are the almighty giant beer festivals to keep you merry as well.
+And then there are the almighty giant beer festivals, such as Munich Oktoberfest, to keep you merry as well.

-The German wine and beer festivals are a great time to enjoy a variety of wines and beers, but it’s also an opportunity to observe the local traditions and sample local foods, as well as to meet a nice cross-section of people.
+The German wine and beer festivals are great occasions not only to enjoy a variety of wines and beers, but they also provide an opportunity to observe local traditions, sample local foods, as well as to mingle amongst a nice cross-section of people.

 **Some of these dates may change so please always check the festival website before making your travel plans.**

 March 13 – April 12, 2014 (Löwenbräukeller) and March 21 – April 6, 2014 (Paulaner am Nockherberg) : This is Munich’s secret beer festival in spring.
 Starkbierzeit focuses on strong beers traditionally consumed during Lent.

 Where to Stay in Munich >>.

 Frühlingsfest 2014 – Munich Spring Festival